gu-fan/riv.vim/README.rst

 You can jumping with links.

-And it's highlighted with Cursor_Highlighting_.
+And it's highlighted with Cursor-Highlighting_.

 * Actions: